-Assistance by CAIDA catalyzed over \$223 million in estimated capital investments from 2016-2018.
+Assistance by CAIDA catalyzed over \$377 million in estimated capital investments from 2017-2019.
 CAIDA, among other things, has assisted with the transformation of vacant, underutilized and/or tax-exempt properties into income producing properties.
-For example, out of the 15 projects assisted by the CAIDA from 2016-2018, all were previously either vacant, underutilized and/or tax-exempt.
+For example, out of the 21 projects assisted by the CAIDA from 2017-2019, all were previously either vacant, underutilized and/or tax-exempt.
 This investment increases the value of the real property, and as such, taxing jurisdictions will receive significantly more revenues over the life of the PILOTs than if the properties had remained "as-is".
-Furthermore, from 2016-2018, CAIDA assisted projects are expected to generate an estimated 810 construction jobs and 144 new or retained permanent jobs.
-The effect of \$223 million in investment has both one time and ongoing annual economic benefits that flow through the local economy in the form of indirect and induced benefits.
+Furthermore, from 2017-2019, CAIDA assisted projects are expected to generate an estimated 1,607 construction jobs and 379 new or retained permanent jobs.
+The effect of \$377 million in investment has both one time and ongoing annual economic benefits that flow through the local economy in the form of direct, indirect and induced benefits.
 In order to further benefit the local economy, CAIDA shapes private sector decisions through administrative policies such as including job creation as a criteria in the project review and encouraging the private sector to hire local workers through CAIDA's Local Labor Policy.

-Effectiveness: 2018 2017 2016 of New Projects Assisted (Closed) (1) 11 3 1 Units of Affordable Housing Assisted (Closed) 284 137 - Projects located in a Distressed Census Tract 4 2 - Projects located in a High Vacancy Census Tract 5 1 1 Projects located in a Previously Tax Exempt/Vacant Parcel 6 1 - Historic Preservation Projects 1 - 1 Projects Resulting from Neighborhood Plan Implementation 5 - 1 Downtown Residential Units 404 - 25 Estimated Capital Investment Assisted > \$159,000,000 > \$58,000,000 > \$6,700,000 Projected Construction Jobs 599 196 15 Projected New Jobs/Retained Jobs 133 11 - Estimated Net Revenues to Taxing Jurisdictions (Over Life of PILOT) (2) > \$15,000,000 > \$10,000,000 -

-1) Not all projects close in the year approvals received.
+Effectiveness: 2019 2018 2017 of New Projects Assisted (Closed) (1) 7 11 3 Units of Affordable Housing Assisted (Closed) 21 284 137 Projects located in a Distressed Census Tract 1 4 2 Projects located in a High Vacancy Census Tract 7 5 1 Projects located in a Previously Tax Exempt/Vacant Parcel 4 6 1 Historic Preservation Projects 1 1 Projects Resulting from Neighborhood Plan Implementation 5 5 2 Downtown Residential Units 409 404 - Estimated Capital Investment Assisted > \$156,000,000 > \$159,000,000 > \$58,000,000 Projected Construction Jobs 797 599 196 Projected New Jobs/Retained Jobs 75 133 11 Estimated Net Revenues to Taxing Jurisdictions (Over Life of PILOT) (2) > \$13,000,000 > \$15,000,000 > \$10,000,000 Notes: 1) Not all projects close in the year approvals received.

-2) 2016 Project did not receive real property tax exemption through CAIDA.
+2) Three 2019 Projects did not receive real property tax exemption through CAIDA.